tmlong/webCoRE-Presence/README.md

 ## Overview

-This app is an attempt to resurrect the webCoRE presence sensor to continue providing more consistent geofencing updates.
+This app is an attempt to breathe new life into the webCoRE presence sensor to continue providing more consistent geofencing updates.
 This works with the webCoRE SmartApp for creating powerful location-based automation.

 <img src="https://i.imgur.com/GtXMZBt.png" width="180" height="320">